 From selecting the fabric to plopping the pillow into place, this fast and easy project is a perfect way to create Décor in a Day.
 We used our favorite tapering technique to help prevent crumpled corners.

 This earns our Sewing Survival Emblem as a beginner-friendly project that takes just a couple yards of fabric.
 If a full-coverage apron feels like too much, switch to a lightweight half apron for casual cooking and serving.

 Dining out these days might mean your own backyard.
 Outdoor dining takes a little creativity in order to keep everything from blowing away.
 These darling, durable placemats have built-in pockets to hold flatware and/or napkins.

 For new moms who prefer to cover up when nursing, this solution has boning encased in a channel along the top to create a little curved window so you can keep on eye on happy baby from up above.

 Yay for the cloth napkin!
 Our floating rick rack technique lets you to fancy-up a standard cloth napkin as a gift or just for everyday.
 It’s fun and easy, and you may already have everything you need on hand to whip up a stack in no time.

 Looking for a quick and easy way to fancy-up your windows?
 A valance is faster than traditional curtain panels, and can even be used in conjunction with curtains or blinds to add some fashion flair.
 It’s like a little window skirt.

 This fast and easy pillowcase project demonstrates a construction technique known as “burrito style.”
-It creates nicely finished seams inside and out with an easy roll-and-turn method.
+It’s an easy way to create nicely finished seams inside and out with a quick roll-and-turn method.

 The box pleat is one of the easiest pleating techniques to master.
 We’ve used the inverted version to create a pair of simple yet stunning pillows.
 Use a single or double pleat; we give you measurements for either version.